Tips & Tricks for the Cisco Vulnerability Management Power User

 5. Bulk Editing

-You can edit multiple assets and vulnerabilities at a time using the bulk editing menu.
-To edit multiple assets or vulnerabilities at once, just select the ones you want to edit with the checkbox on the left side of the asset and vulnerability table.
-Choose the box at the upper left to select all items on a page, then click the link to select all items across all pages if desired.
-Once you have selected items, at the top right of the table you'll see our bulk editor.
+You can edit multiple assets and vulnerabilities at the same time using the bulk editing menu.
+To edit multiple assets or vulnerabilities at the same time, select the ones you want to edit with the checkbox on the left side of the Asset or Vulnerability tabs.
+You can also select the checkbox at the upper left-hand side of the table to select all items on a page, then click the link to select all items across all pages if you want to bulk update all items.
+After you have selected the items that you want to change, at the top right-hand side of the table the bulk editor displays.
 For assets, you can set their priority score, add and remove tags, and mark them inactive or active.
 For vulnerabilities, you can create a ServiceNow or Jira ticket (requires a connector), change the status, set the due date or edit any custom fields.

 6. Custom Fields

-Custom Fields can be created to store additional meta data associated with vulnerabilities.
-To define a new custom field, click the gear icon in the upper right and choose Custom Fields.
-Click New Custom Field.
-Complete the form by naming the field, provide an optional description, select the field data type (string, numeric, or date), and if you'd like to filter your vulnerabilities on this field check the faceted search box, then save it.
+You can create Custom Fields to store additional metadata associated with vulnerabilities.
+To create a new custom field, click the Settings icon in the upper right-hand side of the page, and select Custom Fields > Create Custom Field.
+Enter a name for your Custom Field, provide an optional description, select the field data type (string, numeric, or date), and if you'd like to filter your vulnerabilities on this field select the Faceted Search option, and click Save.

-Once you have defined your custom fields you can add them to vulnerabilities either in bulk via the method above or on an individual vulnerability.
-To define for an individual vulnerability, just click on the vulnerability details arrow from the Explore screen and then click edit on the right hand side of your screen.
+Once you have created your custom fields, you can add them to vulnerabilities either in bulk or one at a time.
+To add a custom field to an individual vulnerability, on the Vulnerability Management Explore page select the vulnerability in the list, click the arrow beside the vulnerability, and then click edit on the right-hand side of the screen.

 7. RBAC

 You can restrict access in Cisco Vulnerability Management using Role Based Access Control (RBAC).
-First you'll need to create a role by clicking the gear in the upper right of your screen and selecting user roles.
-Select New Role and complete the form including naming the role, selecting whether the role will have read only or read+write access and then entering the Risk Meters/Asset Groups the role will have access to.
-Next, save the role.
+To create a role, click on the Settings icon in the upper right-hand side of the screen and select Roles > Add Role.
+Enter a name for the role, select whether the role will have read only or read+write access, and enter the Risk Meters/Asset Groups the role will have access to.
+Save the role.

 8. Ticketing